fastrodev/fastro/docs/manual.md

 ---
 title: "Manual"
-description: This is documentation on how to use, build, and deploy the app.
+description: Your essential guide to mastering web frameworks - from fundamentals to advanced techniques.
+Unlock the full potential of web development.
 image: https://fastro.dev/static/image.png
 ---

+This is documentation on how to use, build, and deploy the app.
+Let's start from the very beginning.
+Don't worry, it's very easy.

 ## Table of contents